-I am Michelle Hayward, American businesswoman, Board Director, Author and Entrepreneur .
+I am Michelle Hayward, American businesswoman, Board Director, Entrepreneur and Author.

-As CEO, along with an incredible team of leaders, we grow BLUEDOG, an established growth strategy and innovation firm, in Chicago, IL.
+As CEO, along with an incredible team of leaders, we grow BLUEDOG, an established marketing and growth strategy in Chicago, IL.

 I actively consult and collaborate with C-suite executives on leadership effectiveness, culture change, organizational growth strategies.
 My network is a resource for recruiting top executives.

-The support of my parents enabled me to experience an exchange years and then move on to college at Michigan State University.
-There, I had to play catch-up academically and realize now that MSU provided me with the foundation to really learn how to learn that has advantaged me, and everyone who has had that experience, well into present day.
+The support of my parents enabled me to experience an exchange year in Germany and then move on to college at Michigan State University.
+At MSU, I had to play catch-up academically and now realize that the professors invested in me and provided the foundation to really learn how to learn.
 I credit the chutzpah to initiate a business to my parent's entrepreneurial spirit and the many kind people who have let me fail and graciously dusted me off and set me on my way again.

-In the coming year I will make available a grant for the education of college-aged women growing up in rural Michigan.
-I also plan to complete a book entitled 2085 that will share the wisdom of the wise women with whom I collect that will generate a set of considerations and choices women can make earlier in their career to advance them further, faster and with greater reward.
+In the coming year, I plan to complete a book entitled 2085 that will share the wisdom of the wise women with whom I collect that will generate a set of considerations and choices women can make earlier in their career to advance them further, faster and with greater reward.

 Thank you for reading, checking in and making yourself known to me.